whediger/Roarange-System/README.md

 # Roarange-System
-The pdf is an article about a computer created out of logic circuits inspired by Morris M. Manno's Mano Machine.
+The pdf is an article about a computer created out of logic circuits inspired by Morris M. Manno's theoretical computer the Mano Machine.

 Wiki about Morris M. Mano's Mano Machine: <https://en.wikipedia.org/wiki/Mano_machine>